chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-12-02-expectations.markdown

 ## Lock Contention
 What does the locking look like in this scenario?

-- API #1 will acquire a lock and does not commit
+- API #1 will acquire a lock and does not commit.
 - API #1 retains its locks and calls API #2.
 - API #2 will attempt to acquire a lock on the same data and will wait on #1 to commit.
 - API #2 will eventually hit a timeout (we hope).